AnonMiraj/Scholarships-opportunities-CS/programs/Japanese_Government_(MEXT)_Scholarships - (Embassy Route).md

 ## Notes

 - The scholarship payment starts about 1-1.5 months after arrival in Japan, so initial financial preparation is necessary.
+- **Applicants are prohibited from applying to multiple programs under the MEXT Scholarship system at the same time.
+This includes both routes, as well as any other overlapping MEXT-sponsored opportunities.**